 Now Is the Right Time!

 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship while growing empathy in your child so that they can work to develop healthy relationships and prepare for future success in school and life.
+There are intentional ways to grow a healthy parent-child relationship while growing empathy in your 1-year-old child so that they can work to develop healthy relationships and prepare for future success in school and life.

 Empathy means the ability to take the perspective of and interpret the thoughts and feelings of others, including those from diverse backgrounds and cultures.
 Empathy directly relates to social awareness — the ability to understand social and ethical norms for behavior and to recognize family, school, and community resources and support.
 “Empathy can be instilled, and it is composed of teachable habits that can be developed, practiced, and lived.”1